-The ancient masters used the floating donkey to show how Jesus changes the spiritual dimension of what we expect.
+The ancient masters used the floating donkey in the icons of Entry into Jerusalem to show how Jesus changes the spiritual dimension of what we expect.

 One page from my book Life in Christ by Mary Jane Miller